tjoyner/ofvioletsandlicorice/chapter10.md

 Eta Beta nodded and asked in return: "And yours?"

-Floriana nodded with a proud look that especially affected Daniel, who suppressed the question on his lips.
+Floriana nodded with a proud look that especially affected Daniel, [who suppressed a question forming on his lips](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#fiordilabbra).

 "Yes, she was very beautiful," continued Eta Beta.
 "Or perhaps more interesting than beautiful.
 Her profile was very beautiful, seen from the right, and interesting from the front, overall.
 I looked at it a lot, her profile.
 When she went driving, I often tried to go in the car with her.
 So I could look at her for a long time.
 She told me that I didn't say much.
 But I couldn't do both things, and for me it was essential that I look at her."